3-manifolds/SnapPy/doc_src/development.rst

   <https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16>`_
-  installer and selecting the "C++ command line tools" and installing the following subpackages: "MSVC v142 - VS 2019 C++ build tools", "Testsing tools core features", "C++/CLI support for v142", and "Windows 10 SDK (most recent version)".
+  installer and selecting the "C++ command line tools" and installing the following subpackages: "MSVC v142 - VS 2019 C++ build tools", "Testing tools core features", "C++/CLI support for v142", and "Windows 10 SDK (most recent version)".

   If you would like to make your own installer you will also need